mattemmett/toast-exports-sanitizer/docs/usage.md

 ## Configuration

 The `config/config.yaml` file contains configuration parameters for the project.
-You can modify the parameters as needed.
+This file is for future purposes.
+Currently, the project uses the `.env` file for configuration.
+You can modify the parameters in the `.env` file as needed.

 ## Running the Sanitizer